Common Limitations of Image Processing Metrics: A Picture Story

 \section{Conclusion}

-Choosing the right metric for a specific image processing task is a non-trivial task.
-With this (dynamic) paper, we wish to raise awareness about some of the common flaws of the most frequently used metrics in the field of image processing, encouraging researchers to reconsider common workflows.
+Choosing the right metric for a specific image processing task is a nontrivial undertaking.
+With this (dynamic) paper, we wish to raise awareness about some of the common flaws of the most frequently used reference-based validation metrics in the field of image processing and provide guidance of their use, encouraging researchers to reconsider common workflows.